-02 Feb 10 Simple Ways to Be More Selfish [And How it Helps You Avoid Anxiety]
+02 Feb 10 Reasons to Be More Selfish [And How it Helps You Avoid Anxiety]

 Thanks for joining me.
 Read on as I teach you to be more selfish [and how that will help you avoid anxiety].